Terms & Conditions

 - placing an order and formation of the Contract

 4.1 The Customer may place an order or request a trial from QCS.
 The process of formation of a Contract for a Trial Licence is set out in clause 5.
 The Customer may place an order via checking and confirming the Order Confirmation that has been sent to it by QCS.
 The Customer is responsible for checking its order carefully before submitting it to QCS.
 The Customer is responsible for ensuring that the order is complete and accurate.
 The Customer’s confirmation of an Order Confirmation or any other placing of an order is an offer to QCS to enter into a Contract on the terms of such order.

-4.2 While checking and confirming the Order Confirmation, the Customer must, as part of its offer to QCS, accept these Terms.
+4.2 While checking and confirming the Order Confirmation, the Customer must, as part of its offer to QCS, accept these Terms, by accepting the Terms the Customer confirms they meet the minimum system requirements for access to the Service, which are described on the QCS website www.qcs.co.uk.
 QCS’ acceptance of the order will take place as described in clause 4.3.

 4.3 QCS’ acceptance of the order takes place when QCS either: (i) sends an email to the Customer indicating its acceptance of the Customer’s order; or (ii) QCS grants the Customer access to the Services.
 On QCS’ acceptance the Contract between QCS and the Customer will come into existence on the basis of the Order Confirmation and these Terms.
 No other terms are implied by trade, custom, practice, course of dealing, by in the Customer’s purchase order, specification or otherwise.